PicnicSupermarket/error-prone-support/README.md

 ## 👷 Developing Error Prone Support

 This is a [Maven][maven] project, so running `mvn clean install` performs a full clean build and installs the library to your local Maven repository.

-Some relevant flags:
+Once you've made changes, the build may fail due to a warning or error emitted by static code analysis.
+The flags and commands listed below allow you to suppress or (in a large subset of cases) automatically fix such cases.
+Make sure to carefully check the available options, as this can save you significant amounts of development time!

+Relevant Maven build parameters:

 - `-Dverification.warn` makes the warnings and errors emitted by various plugins and the Java compiler non-fatal, where possible.